panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 Unfortunately, `world.greet()` returns `'Hello, undefined!'` instead of the expected `'Hello, World!'`.

-The value of `this` inside of the arrow function equals `this` of the outer scope.
+The problem is that the value `this` inside of the arrow function [equals](/javascript-arrow-functions/#2-this-value) `this` of the outer scope.
 Always.
+But what you want is `this` to equal `world` object.

 That's why `this` inside of the arrow function equals the global object: `window` in a browser. `'Hello, ${this.who}!'` evaluates as ``Hello, ${windows.who}!``, which in the end is `'Hello, undefined!'`.

+I like the arrow functions.
+But they don't work as methods.

 ## 5. Summary